brsynth/neo4jsbml/README.md

 Import your data with `neo4jsbml` into Neo4j.
 * Use either a configuration file `ini`, an example is provided in the `template` directory or individual parameters
 * Password needs to be store in a file for safety security
-* Pass a `tag` to identify the model loaded into the database
+* If you have multiple model in the database, pass a `tag` to identify the model loaded into the database if you want to avoid collision

 ```sh
 python -m neo4jsbml \